richardbogad/infinitra/TERMS.md

 ## 12. Seizure Warning

-Please review the Seizure Warning provided in Section 9 of the [EULA (`EULA.md`)](EULA.md).
+Please review the Seizure Warning provided in Section 9 of the [EULA](EULA.md).
 By using the Service, you acknowledge you have read and understood this warning.

 ## 13. Governing Law and Dispute Resolution